Applying for EOP as a First-Time Student

 FLCC EOP Supplemental Application

 After filing the FLCC Application for Admission or the SUNY Application, your next step in applying for EOP at FLCC is to print, complete, sign, and return the supplemental application.
 FLCC will not review eligibility and make an admission decision until it receives your EOP Supplemental Application.

-The table below lists financial guidelines for EOP eligibility during the 2019-2020 academic year.
-In order to be determined economically disadvantaged, a student’s household income must not exceed the amount shown for its size or the student’s circumstances must conform to one of the exceptions indicated.
+The table below lists financial eligibility requirements for EOP admission for students entering the 2021-22 academic year.
+Any subsequent changes to these guidelines will be posted here.
+In order to be determined economically disadvantaged, a student's household income must not exceed the amount shown for its size or the student's circumstances must conform to one of the exceptions indicated.

 For students first entering college during the 2021-2022 academic year - total annual income in calendar year 2019 must not exceed: